-He has played for Brazil national football team at the 1930 FIFA World Cup finals.
+Russinho has played for Brazil national football team at the 1930 FIFA World Cup finals.
 He played club football for Andarahy, Vasco da Gama and Botafogo, winning the Campeonato Carioca in 1924, 1929 and 1934 with Vasco da Gama and in 1935 with Botafogo.
 He was the topscorer at Campeonato Carioca three times in 1924, 1929 and 1931.

 FW: Ipojucan (Brazil)

-At the age of 11, he joined Vasco da Gama, where he stayed for 20 years.
-He scored 225 goals in 413 matches for Vasco's main team, making him the fifth-highest scorer on the team.
+At the age of 11, Ipojucan joined Vasco da Gama, where he stayed for 20 years.
+He scored 225 goals in 413 matches for Vasco's main team from 1944 to 1954, making him the fifth-highest scorer on the team.
 In 1954, he moved to Portuguese Sports, where he finished his career.
 He was capped by the Brazilian National Team 9 times, and scored 1 goal.